0JK0/Projects/README.md

 - ### Snake Game
   - Description: Making a simple snake game and try to automate it with machine learning.
-  - Goal: Learn to make machine lerning.
+  - Goal: Learn to make machine learning.
   - status: Planning.

 ## How to Use